40Ants Doc Manual

 Out of the box, 40ants-doc system supports three color themes:

 You can pass these names as THEME argument to the 40ants-doc-full/builder:render-to-files function.
-Or you can define your own theme.
+Or you can pass a contructed theme object instead of a symbolic class name.

 Theme allows to control HTML page rendering, colors and code highlighting.